Skip to content

 Please note, both phases of this fund are now closed to submissions and all applicants have been notified of the outcome of their applications.

-Below is detail about the fund, how people could apply, what it could be spent on and links to news stories announcing the recipients from each phase.
+Below are details about the fund, how people could apply, what it could be spent on and links to news stories announcing the recipients from each phase.

 About the fund